Reed-CompBio/spras/CONTRIBUTING.md

 The output should have the format `<vertex1> <vertex2> 1 U`.

 ### Step 4: Make the Local Neighborhood wrapper accessible through SPRAS
-Import the new class `LocalNeighborhood` in `spras/runner.py` so the wrapper functions can be accessed.
+Import the new class `LocalNeighborhood` in `spras/runner.py` and add it to the `algorithms` dictionary so the wrapper functions can be accessed.
 Add an entry for Local Neighborhood to the configuration file `config/config.yaml` and set `include: true`.
 As a convention, algorithm names are written in all lowercase without special characters.
 Local Neighborhood has no other parameters.